ReScience/ReScienceC/docs/editorial_bot.md

 ### Rejecting a paper

-JOSS editors-in-chief can reject a submission with the following command:
+ReScience C editors-in-chief can reject a submission with the following command:

 ```text
 @editorialbot reject